Introduction to Online Control: From Indentification to Nonstochastic Control

 \section{From Indentification to Nonstochastic Control}

-Having recovered approximate estimates $(\widehat{A},\widehat{B})$ of the system matrices, a natural question arises: how well do GPC and GRC algorithms perform on the original system $(A,B)$ when provided with only approximate estimates of the same?
+Having recovered approximate estimates $(\widehat{A},\widehat{B})$ of the system matrices, a natural question arises: how well does the Gradient Perturbation Algorithm \ref{algo:GPC} perform on the original system $(A,B)$ when provided with only approximate estimates of the same?
 We briefly state a result to this extent, whose proof we leave to the explorations of an interested reader.

 \begin{lemma} Given estimates of the system matrices $(\widehat{A}, \widehat{B})$ such that

 the GPC algorithm when run on the original system $(A,B)$ guarantees a regret bound of

 \end{lemma}